jsperoni/SWEN261-WeBoughtAZoo/docs/DesignDoc.md

 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._
+Controller: The Animal and Customer controllers are well covered, missing only a single line in a single branch.
+The shopping cart and owner controllers are not nearly as well covered.
+Coverage for these classes in the controller tier will be significantly expanded and finished in sprint 3.

+Model: The Animal and Customer classes are well covered by line and instruction count, but the customer class contains a branch which is not covered by testing.
+This branch is the case in the equals method where the other object is not a Customer, which simply returns false, but was not tested.
+The Shopping Cart and Owner classes are much less rigorously tested, and their testing will be expanded upon in sprint 3.

+Persistence: All currently implemented DAOs are fairly well tested, missing only a few instructions and 6 branches out of 68.
+The OwnerFileDAO class is currently only stubbed out and does not yet have tests written.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage